BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: generating functions at infinite and analogues of Lyndon words

 \section{$SO(N)$ generating functions at infinite $N$ and $SO(N)$ analogues of Lyndon words}

 In section \ref{section:U(N) results} we investigated the structure of the space of $U(N)$ gauge-invariant functions of two matrices in the large $N$ limit.
-In particular we looked at the level structure corresponding to periodicity of traces, and the factorisation arising from the decomposition of multi-traces into their single trace constituents.
+In particular we looked at the level structure corresponding to the number of periods in a trace, and the factorisation arising from the decomposition of multi-traces into their single trace constituents.
 These two processes were reflected in the Hilbert series by the inverse M{\"o}bius transform $\mathcal{M}^{-1}$, defined in \eqref{hilbert series mobius transform}, and the plethystic exponential.
 This structure, for both vector space and Hilbert series, is summarised in figure \ref{figure: U(N) diagram}.
 Furthermore, we found a bijection between $U(N)$ aperiodic single traces and Lyndon words, which generalised to a bijection between the full space of multi-traces and a levelled word monoid.

 In this section we find the analogue picture for the $SO(N)$ theory.
 Let $\widetilde{T}$ be the space of $SO(N)$ gauge-invariant functions of two matrices in the large $N$ limit (note this means there are no baryonic operators).
 We find that the structure exhibited in figure \ref{figure: U(N) diagram} also applies to $\widetilde{T}$, with the aperiodic single traces of the $U(N)$ theory being replaced by minimally periodic traces in the $SO(N)$.
 These correspond to a transformed set of Lyndon words that we call \emph{orthogonal Lyndon words}.
-As suggested by the change in name, the minimally periodic traces can have periodicity one or two.
-This leads to an alternate structure of $\widetilde{T}$ which respects absolute periodicity.
+As suggested by the change in name, the minimally periodic traces can have one or two periods.
+This leads to an alternate structure of $\widetilde{T}$ which respects the absolute number of periods, rather than the number of repetitions of the minimally periodic units.
 The two different structures of $\widetilde{T}$ are summarised in figures \ref{figure: SO(N) diagram} and \ref{figure: SO(N) periodicity diagram}.

 These two structures give relations between the Hilbert series for the relevant vectors spaces.
 However, unlike the $U(N)$ case, we do not already have the Hilbert series for $\widetilde{T}$.
 In appendix \ref{section: alternative SO(N) generating function} we present an argument that derives it directly from the formula \eqref{2-matrix delta counting}.
 Here we will give a shorter, more direct approach to finding the function that gives more insight into its structure.
 This generating function is of interest to mathematicians \cite{Willenbring07}, and we believe that our explicit evaluation of it is a new mathematical result.